MicrosoftDocs/azure-reference-other/studio-module-reference/export-data.md

   - `Get-AmlExperiment` lists all the experiments in a workspace.
   - `Export-AmlExperimentGraph` exports a definition of the complete experiment to a JSON file.
   - `Download-AmlExperimentNodeOutput` lets you extract the information provided on the output ports of any module.

-    For more information, see [PowerShell Module for Machine Learning Studio (classic)](https://github.com/hning86/azuremlps).

 ## How to configure Export Data

 1. Add the **Export Data** module to your experiment in Studio (classic).
 You can find this module in the **Input and Output** category.